Individual Charcuterie Boards: perfect for entertaining or for date night, full of ideas for cheeses, meats, fruits, sweets and more.

 - red pepper jelly

-I wanted to add in a few extra special touches to really elevate the boards.
+I wanted to add in a few extra special touches to really elevate these and take them from a good charcuterie board to a great one.
 A handful of mixed salted nuts added some crunch.
 I also included some olives, and favourite pickle would be great.
 My last addition was some caramelized onion and balsamic jam, and some red pepper jelly.
-Any favourite chutney or jam that you enjoy with jam would be a great addition.
+Any favourite chutney or jam that you enjoy with jam would be great additions.
 I served these on some vintage tea spoons, and it was the perfect little amount and looked great on the board.
+You could also try very small bowls, or an ceramic asian spoon.

 - cream puff